 We know that we are beyond blessed with so much abundance of clean food, air, water and healthy animals.
 We show our gratitude for all that God has given us through community and global support.

 Every year we send out hundreds of hatching eggs for the cost of shipping to classrooms all over the united states to help inspire future farmers of tomorrow.
 We know that our teachers work HARD and are underpaid, we are grateful for the tireless work they do.
 Are you a teacher who has a hatching project?
 Reach out to us and let us get some eggs sent your way!

 Every year we select one non profit we donate a portion of our proceeds to, in 2019 we selected the extremely worthy cause put forth by End 68 Hours of Hunger (details below).

-In 2020 we will be joining the 1% for the planet family and selecting the Childrens Eternal Rainforest (https://acmcr.org/content/).
+In 2020 we joined the 1% for the planet family and through them every purchase helps to support the Children’s Eternal Rainforest (https://acmcr.org/content/).
 We are inspired by the work of this organization because it was started by elementary school children who saw a need to protect the forest and rose to the occasion.
 Flash forward many years and their protected area of rainforest is now 50,000+ acres that supports the locals through conservation and educational jobs.
 There are many ways to protect our vital rainforests, the lungs of of our earth but this organization in particular has a pulse on the complexity of conservation in our changing world.
 They are also proof that no matter how big a dream may seem to a young mind, with enough focus and community support – it can become a reality.
-Every purchase made through us in 2020 goes in part to support them, if you feel called to donate more to their efforts please do!
+Every purchase made through us in 2022 goes in part to support them, if you feel called to donate more to their efforts please do!

 We are committed to education and supporting our youth to be strong leaders of tomorrow.
 With elementary school aged children of our own we are inspired to give back to our community.